BrandonLee24/BrandonLee24.github.io/_posts/2018-04-07-Defensive-Tackle-Analysis.md

 <br>

 Despite being young and having some talented, the group is not proven and has very little depth.
 The Browns need to find another talent here, whether in the draft, a trade, or a free-agent, whom is athletic and can increase competition and disrupt the quarterback.
-If the Browns draft a player such as Bradley Chubb, he, Myles Garrett, and Emanuel Ogbah could all see the field on third downs.
+If the Browns draft a player such as Bradley Chubb, he, Myles Garrett, and Emanuel Ogbah could all see the field on third downs, meaning likely only one defensive tackle would be playing at that time.